-In preparing the consolidated financial statements, the Directors have given careful consideration to the future liquidity of the Group in light of the fact that its current liabilities exceeded its current assets by approximately HK\$4,228 million as at 31 December 2016.
-The Group's liabilities as at 31 December 2016 included borrowings of approximately HK\$2,653 million that are repayable within one year from the end of the reporting period.
+In preparing the consolidated financial statements, the Directors have given careful consideration to the future liquidity of the Group in light of the fact that its current liabilities exceeded its current assets by approximately HK\$5,760 million as at 31 December 2017.
+The Group's liabilities as at 31 December 2017 included borrowings of approximately HK\$3,708 million that are repayable within one year from the end of the reporting period.

-As of the date of approval for issuance of the consolidated financial statements, the Group had unutilised facilities (the "Facilities") amounting to approximately HK\$3,150 million.
-When considering the Group's ability to continue as a going concern, the Directors considered that the Group's bank loans of approximately HK\$2,653 million that are repayable within one year from the end of the reporting period will be rolled over or refinanced as the Group has good relationship with the banks and has good credibility.
+As of the date of approval for issuance of the consolidated financial statements, the Group had unutilised facilities (the "Facilities") amounting to approximately HK\$2,916 million.
+When considering the Group's ability to continue as a going concern, the Directors considered that the Group's borrowings of approximately HK\$3,708 million that are repayable within one year from the end of the reporting period will be rolled over or refinanced as the Group has a good relationship with the banks/creditors and has good credibility.